dotnet/runtime/docs/design/libraries/LibraryImportGenerator/SpanMarshallers.md

     public GenericContiguousCollectionMarshallerImpl(GenericCollection<T, U, V, ...> collection, Span<byte> stackSpace, int nativeSizeOfElement); // optional

     /// <summary>
-    /// A span that points to the memory where the managed values of the collection are stored (in the marshalling case) or should be stored (in the unmarshalling case).
+    /// A span that points to the memory where the managed values of the collection are stored.
     /// </summary>
-    public Span<TCollectionElement> ManagedValues { get; }
+    public ReadOnlySpan<TCollectionElement> GetManagedValuesSource();
     /// <summary>
-    /// Set the expected length of the managed collection based on the parameter/return value/field marshalling information.
-    /// Required only when unmarshalling is supported.
+    /// A span that points to the memory where the unmarshalled managed values of the collection should be stored.
     /// </summary>
-    public void SetUnmarshalledCollectionLength(int length);
+    public Span<TCollectionElement> GetManagedValuesDestination(int length);

-    public IntPtr Value { get; set; }

     /// <summary>
+    /// A span that points to the memory where the native values of the collection are stored after the native call.
+    /// </summary>
+    public ReadOnlySpan<TCollectionElement> GetNativeValuesSource(int length);
+    /// <summary>
     /// A span that points to the memory where the native values of the collection should be stored.
     /// </summary>
+    public Span<TCollectionElement> GetNativeValuesDestination();

+    /// <summary>
+    /// A span that points to the memory where the native values of the collection should be stored.
+    /// </summary>
     public unsafe Span<byte> NativeValueStorage { get; }

-    // The requirements on the Value property are the same as when used with `NativeTypeMarshallingAttribute`.
+    // The requirements on the TNative type are the same as when used with `NativeTypeMarshallingAttribute`.
-    // The property is required with the generic collection marshalling. public TNative Value { get; set; }
+    // The property is required with the generic collection marshalling. public TNative ToNativeValue();

+    public void FromNativeValue(TNative value);
 }
 ```